Do You Need Long Nails For Shellac (And Do They Add Length?)

 Do Shellac Nails Add Length?

-With that said, there are some claims that you can also enhance acrylic nails with shellac.
-So if you want a strengthening treatment for your acrylic nails, that might be a good way to do it.
+That said, some claim that shellac can also enhance acrylic nails.
+So, if you want a strengthening treatment for your acrylic nails, that might be a good option.

 Is Shellac Safe?

-Shellac is safe for nails, and it's designed to be less damaging than acrylic or gel.
-If you want a stronger polish but don't want worn-down nails, having shellac is a good idea.
+Shellac is safe for nails and designed to be less damaging than acrylic or gel.
+It's a good idea if you want a stronger polish but don't want worn-down nails.

 How Do You Prepare Nails For Shellac?